durandj/mymcadmin/docs/api.md

 ### server_stop_all

-Stops all of the running servers
+A JSON object with two properties, `success` and `failure`.
+The `success` property contains a list of all the servers that were successfully stopped and `failure` contains a list of servers that errored out.

 #### Parameters